igorek24/centWebServer/README.md

 Here what it will do if you select "YES" to all of the prompts

 1. System
-  * Install  dialog, nano and wget.
+  * Installs  dialog, nano and wget.
   * Update (yum update).
 2. Apache
   * Install httpd, mod_ssl.